 A home inspection isn’t automatically required whenever homeowners insurance is purchased, but since the real estate bubble burst, insurance carriers have more frequently been requiring them.
 They provide both the homeowner and the insurance carrier with a very accurate assessment of a home’s actual replacement cost.
 They also alert a house shopper, homeowner or insurer to existing problems that must be corrected quickly.

-Types of Home Inspection
+Types of Home Inspections

-An insurance home inspection would specifically look for such hazards, both outside and inside, as well as inspect for such routine things as electrical and plumbing code compliance, and an operational smoke detection system.
+An insurance home inspection would specifically look for such hazards, both outside and inside, as well as inspect for such routine things as electrical and plumbing code compliance and an operational smoke detection system.
 In some cases, the insurance company will order only an exterior inspection, which includes the grounds and a visual examination of the house’s exterior.